Exponentials as Substitutions and the Cost of Cut Elimination in Linear Logic: The Linear Substitution Calculus

 \begin{prop}[$\eqstruct$ is a strong bisimulation wrt $\tolsc$ \cite{DBLP:conf/popl/AccattoliBKL14}] Let $a\in\set{\db,\ls,\gc}$.
 If $\tm \eqstruct\tmtwo \Rew{a} \tmthree$ then exists $\tmfour$ such that $\tm \Rew{a}\tmfour \eqstruct\tmthree$. \end{prop}

-Essentially, $\equiv$ never creates redexes, it can be postponed, and vanishes on normal forms (that have no ES).
-Accattoli shows that $\equiv$ is exactly the quotient induced by the (call-by-name) translation of $\l$-terms with ES to proof nets \cite{DBLP:conf/ictac/Accattoli18}.
+Essentially, $\equiv$ never creates redexes, it can be postponed, and vanishes on normal forms (that have no ESs).
+Accattoli shows that $\equiv$ is exactly the quotient induced by the (call-by-name) translation of $\l$-terms with ESs to proof nets \cite{DBLP:conf/ictac/Accattoli18}.

-\paragraph{Linear Head Reduction} One of the key properties of the LSC is that it admits a neat definition of Danos \& Regnier's and Mascari \& Pedicini's linear head reduction \cite{DBLP:journals/tcs/MascariP94,Danos04headlinear}.
-Before the introduction of the LSC, the presentations of linear head reduction were instead hard to manage.
-To define it, we need the notion of head context:
+\paragraph{Linear Head Reduction} One of the key properties of the LSC is that it admits a neat definition of \emph{linear head reduction}, a notion first studied by Danos and Regnier \cite{Danos04headlinear} and Mascari and Pedicini \cite{DBLP:journals/tcs/MascariP94}.
+Before the introduction of the LSC, the presentations of linear head reduction (in \cite{Danos04headlinear,DBLP:journals/tcs/MascariP94}) were very technical and hard to manage.
+To define it in the LSC, we need the head contexts of \refdef{streq}.
+They are used twice.
+Firstly, head contexts are used to define the root linear head substitution rule: